-In 2012, the Joint Committee on Vaccination and Immunisation (JCVI) recommended that the programme should be extended to all children aged 2 to 16 years.
+In 2012, the Joint Committee on Vaccination and Immunisation (JCVI) recommended that the programme should be extended to all children aged 2-16 years.
 The phased introduction of this extension began in 2013 with the inclusion of children aged 2 and 3 years in the routine programme.
-In the 2015/16 flu season, flu vaccine should be offered to all children who are 2, 3 and 4 years old on 31 August 2015 and to all children of school years 1 and 2 age.

 |Clinical risk groups||Examples (decision based on clinical judgement)|